How to Prepare for Your Senior Portrait Session |

 I want your photos to be timeless, and I want the main focus of your photos to be your face and expression.
 Here are some things that can work against those goals and that are best to avoid...

+Baggy or skin-tight clothing.
+Words, logos or graphics of any size (distracting, even on shoes).
 Trendy/fad clothing.
-Neon/florescent colours (these colors can reflect back onto your skin and face).
-Words, logos or graphics.
 Sport watches (e.g. Fitbit).
 Hair ties on wrists.
 Pinstripes.
 Overly revealing tops or too short bottoms.
-Skinny shoulder straps or strapless tops/dresses.
-Baggy or skin-tight clothing.
+Skinny shoulder straps.
+Turtlenecks (hides the neck).
 Any outfits that make you feel self-conscious, uncomfortable or that don't fit properly.
 Cargo shorts or pants.
 Flip flops.
 Running shoes.
+Neon/florescent colours (these colors can reflect back onto your skin and face or onto others).
 Chipped nail polish or dirty nails.

 Hair & makeup